Anita-Yadav25/Zepto_Sales_Analysis_Using-SQL/README.md

 This project simulates real-world e-commerce problem-solving using **SQL**, focusing on **revenue optimization, pricing strategy, and inventory efficiency.**

+🎯 Business Objective

+The objective of this project is to analyze Zepto's product, pricing, discount, and inventory data using SQL to identify pricing opportunities, promotional patterns, inventory risks, and product-value differences that can support better e-commerce decision-making.

 ⭐ Project Summary

 **Situation**